h2oai/h2o-3/h2o-docs/src/product/grid-search.rst

 An optional ``search_criteria`` dictionary specifies options for controlling more advanced search strategies.
-Currently, full ``Cartesian`` is the default. ``RandomDiscrete`` allows a random search over the hyperparameter space, with three ways of specifying when to stop the search: max number of models, max time, and metric-based early stopping (e.g., stop if MSE hasn't improved by 0.0001 over the 5 best models).
+Currently, full ``Cartesian`` is the default. ``RandomDiscrete`` allows a random search over the hyperparameter space with three ways of specifying when to stop the search: max number of models, max time, and metric-based early stopping (e.g., stop if MSE hasn't improved by 0.0001 over the 5 best models).
 An example is: